webpy/webpy.github.com/sessions/dbhandler.md

 ## Summary
 The DBHandler will provide Handler-interface to db storage.
 It will store pickled data, session id & client's IP address in db.
 Also retreiving & removing requested data by id will be implemented.
-On request the DBHandler will perform a generall clean up -> delete old session rows (cleanup(timeout)).
+On request the DBHandler will perform a generall clean up -> delete old session rows (clean(timeout)).

 ## Implementation details